IlyanaMegy/Git_Server/README.md

 Nice, now we can start that VM's Setup, to make it quicker for you i've wrote a little bash script, run **create_CentOS_VM.sh**.
 -> Just execute it and wait until the VM install is done.
+(It may takes a lil bit of time... just don't close until it's done !)

 ---
 ## 2. Network settings